-Free parking is available in several locations, so park and take a stroll.
-Historic signage identifies some of the notable buildings.
-Maps for a historic walking tour can be obtained from Historic Saranac Lake at the Saranac Laboratory Museum on Church Street.
-Watch for the signs that mark the entry ways to the RiverWalk and enjoy following the brick path along the Saranac River as it winds through town.
-Dine in one of the restaurants or get a take-out meal and sit at the picnic tables in Riverside Park.
+Watch for the signs that mark the entry ways to the RiverWalk and follow the brick path along the Saranac River as it winds through town.
+Dine in one of the restaurants or get food to go and sit at the picnic tables in Riverside Park.

 There’s fun for the whole family at the Saranac Lake Skateboard Park located on Church Street and Willam Morris Park, near the old train depot, where there’s a playground and the Adirondack Carousel.
 It's also easy to get out on the water with Lake Flower centrally located with nearby options for canoe and boat rentals.